KODECO NET ZERO project

 The KOdeCO net zero project aims to make Holcim’s Koromačno plant the first to produce net-zero cement in Croatia and the Mediterranean.
 It will establish a first-of-its-kind, end-to-end carbon capture and storage value chain between the plant and storage under the Mediterranean.

-Adopting a highly scalable low-risk solution, the project uses renewable electricity which enables 20% electricity savings, higher efficiency, circularity of condensate and reduced water consumption.
+Adopting a highly scalable technology, the project uses renewable electricity, which enables 20% electricity savings, higher efficiency, circularity of condensate and reduced water consumption.

 KOdeCO at a glance